West Salem Historic District House

 627 South Church Street, Winston Salem

 The Salem Single Sisters House, built in 1785 and enlarged in 1819, was the residence and workplace for the unmarried women of the early Salem congregational community.
 Among the many successful enterprises of the Single Sisters was a school for girls, founded in 1772, which is known today as Salem Academy and College.
 It is the oldest building in the nation dedicated to the education of women and the oldest building on a college or university campus in North Carolina.
-By 2002, the Single Sisters House needed numerous repairs and maintenance; the City fire marshall declared the building hazardous and closed it to habitation.
+By 2002, the Single Sisters House needed numerous repairs and maintenance; the City fire marshal declared the building hazardous and closed it to habitation.
 With assistance from Senator Richard Burr and U.S. Representative Mel Watt, the College was awarded a “Save America’s Treasures” grant from the National Park Service.
 Salem Academy and College was able to restore the building for multiple uses, including a Welcome Center, Office of Admissions, reception areas, classrooms, offices, and a museum.

 Salem Academy and College